 Risks versus benefits

 Planned caesarean section may reduce the risk of:

 - Perineal and abdominal pain during birth and three days postpartum.

 - Obstetric shock.

 Planned caesarean section may increase the risk of:

 - Neonatal intensive care unit admission for the baby.

 - For the mother, a longer hospital stay, hysterectomy (necessitated to stem postpartum haemorrhage) and cardiac arrest.

 Mother-to-child transmission of maternal infections

-The risk of HIV transmission from mother to child is the same for a Caesarean section and a vaginal birth if the woman is on highly active antiretroviral therapy with a viral load of fewer than than 400 copies per ml, or the woman is on any antiretroviral therapy with a viral load of fewer than 50 copies per ml.
-Caesarean section should not be advised to reduce risk of transmission in these circumstances.
+The risk of HIV transmission from mother to child is the same for a caesarean section and a vaginal birth if the woman is on highly active antiretroviral therapy with a viral load of fewer than than 400 copies per ml, or the woman is on any antiretroviral therapy with a viral load of fewer than 50 copies per ml.
+Viral load is measured at 36 weeks.
+Caesarean section should not be advised in order to reduce risk of transmission in these circumstances.